How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 What does Thai tea taste like?

 Thai tea has a sweet, creamy, and slightly spiced flavor with notes of vanilla and star anise.
-It's richer and more dessert-like than green or black milk teas, making it taste almost like a sweet spiced latte.
+It's richer and more dessert-like than green or black milk teas, tasting almost like a sweet spiced latte.
 The combination of condensed milk and aromatic spices creates a unique flavor that pairs perfectly with chewy boba pearls.

 Is Thai tea good or bad for you?